-- No terms for travel: Remember, it’s an agreement to take care of the child’s health, happiness, education and mental stability.
-Both parents or the parents who have legal custody must set some rules about travelling or moving.
+- No terms for travel: Remember, it’s an agreement to take care of the child’s health, happiness, education, and mental stability.
+Both parents or the parents who have legal custody must set some rules about traveling or moving.

 Tips to Create a Perfect Parenting Plan